 Did you know horses evolved eating only long-stemmed fiber?
 Because of this, horses require 2-2.5% of their body weight in forage a day to help ensure adequate digestion.
 And it’s not just the type of feed that’s important but the form in which it comes.

-How does Lucerne Forage Help?
-Supplementing Lucerne Farms forage into your regular feeding program, either during mealtime or as small meals throughout the day, helps ensure your horse is getting the adequate amount of forage in the form that mother-nature intended.
-This helps reduce the chance of digestive problems and decreases dental issues.
+How does Lucerne Forage help?
+Supplementing Lucerne Farms forage into your regular feeding program, either during mealtimes or as small meals throughout the day, ensures your horse is getting the adequate amount of forage in the form that Mother Nature intended.
+This horse fiber supplement reduces the chance of digestive problems and decreases dental issues.

 Did you know a horse in the wild will spend up to 18 or more hours a day grazing?
-Due to changes in how horses are kept, not all horses have access to sufficient pasture and grazing time, and many are spending a large portion of their time in stalls.
+Due to changes in how horses are kept, not all horses have access to sufficient pasture and grazing time, and many spend a large portion of their time in stalls.

 Why is this important?
-The longer a horse goes without food in their stomach, the more likely their chances are for developing ulcers and other unwanted behaviors that help ease the pain of an empty stomach.
+The longer a horse goes without food in their stomach, the more likely their chances are of developing ulcers and other unwanted behaviors that ease the pain of an empty stomach.

 How does Lucerne Forage help?
-Because horses chew forage up to four times longer than grain, mixing Lucerne Farms forage in with grains and supplements will help slow your horse down.
+Because horses chew forage up to four times longer than grain, mixing Lucerne Farms forage in with grains and supplements will slow your horse down.
 This increases the amount of time your horse has food in front of them during the day and reduces the amount of time your horse spends hungry.
-This means happier horses, less unwanted behaviors and vet visits.
+This means happier horses, as well as fewer unwanted behaviors and vet visits.

 Fewer Dental Issues

 Why is this important?
-When horses are chewing grain for example, the sweep of their jaw in shortened and doesn’t fully grind the outside of their teeth, which can lead to uneven tooth wear and dental issues.
+When horses are chewing grain, for example, the sweep of their jaw is shortened and doesn’t fully grind the outside of their teeth, which can lead to uneven tooth wear and dental issues.

 How does Lucerne Farms help?
 Horses chewing forage have a more extended chew, which is why pasture-fed horses have fewer dental problems.
-Because of the length of our chopped forage, horse jew with a more natural sweep of their jaw, helping to keep teeth more even.
+Because of the length of our chopped forage, horses chew with a more natural sweep of their jaw, helping to keep teeth more even.